tendermint/atom_one/CALL_TO_ARMS.md

 to get sufficient veto power, I nevertheless commit to a minimal fork.
-In either case the goal remains the same, to make a minimal hub AND gno.land work together as complementary systems; one solving the token pegging and ICS problem, and the other solving the smart contract problem." - Jae Kwon
+In either case the goal remains the same, to make a minimal hub AND gno.land work together as complementary systems; one solving the token pegging and ICS problem, and the other solving the smart contract problem. - Jae Kwon_